nchurch/go/README.md

 Issues
 ----

-Large boards do not work.
-The current limit seems to be 15X15.
+Generating large boards does not work.
+Since you cannot create a function with more than 256 arguments, you cannot generate a board with more than 256 variables.